-- 4. For the evaporator to operate at maximum efficiency, a superheat of 15-20°F at the compressor is required to be verified by the start-up technician, and adjusted if necessary. - 5.
+- For the evaporator to operate at maximum efficiency, a superheat of 15-20°F at the compressor is required to be verified by the start-up technician, and adjusted if necessary. - 5.
 To ensure that liquid refrigerant does not return to the compressor during the running cycle, maintaining proper superheat at the compressor suction inlet is critical.
-To confirm these superheats are set up, Drake requires a manual superheat reading by the start-up technician.
+Superheat readings can be found under the STATUS window on the controller.
+To confirm these readings are accurate, Drake requires a manual superheat reading by the start-up technician.